sharepointoscar/JCasC/README.md

 # What you can do with this Repository

-* Deploy Jenkins using JCasC on your laptop running Docker
+* Deploy Jenkins using JCasC on your laptop running Docker (just for testing, not ideal)

-* Deploy Jenkins using JCasC to Minikube
-* Deploy Jenkins using JCasC to GKE
+* Deploy Jenkins using JCasC to K8s

 # The Jenkins Configurations
 There are two key configurations I decided to incorporate as a starting point, to demonstrate how that is done: